tsugibayashi/dwm_statusbar/README.md

 # dwmstatusbar
-A dwm statusbar implemented in Python
+A dwm statusbar implemented with Python

 ## Prerequisites